-Applying these fitted correction coefficients to several years of MGF observations showed that the transient behaviour was dependent on temperature.
-However, due to technical restrictions in the spacecraft recovery process, the safe-mode no-wheel data can only be obtained after the MGF had been in the shadow of the spacecraft for some time, causing the instrument to be unusually cold (-20 to -40 °C).
-Therefore, the fitted corrections are unsuitable for normal science operations that typically occur over a much wider range of warmer temperatures (up to +20 °C).
+Applying these fitted correction coefficients to several years of MGF observations showed that the transient behavior was dependent on temperature of the instruments' electronics package (the sensor temperatures were recorded as well but did not have a significant effect).
+However, due to technical restrictions in the spacecraft recovery process, the safe-mode no-wheel data were only obtained after the MGF had been in the shadow of the spacecraft for some time, which caused the instruments to be unusually cold (-20 to $-40 \,^\circ$ C).
+Therefore, the fitted corrections are unsuitable for normal science operations that typically occur over a much wider range of warmer temperatures (up to +20 \,^\circC).

 In 2016, one of Cassiope's original four reaction wheels failed.
-Rebalancing the spacecraft attitude control required that the remaining three wheels be slowed from \sim 15 Hz to \sim 1 Hz to stabilize the spacecraft attitude control system.
-This impacted the MGF magnetic data quality but does make the reaction wheels' spin speed slow enough that their magnetic signatures can be fitted and removed on the timescale of the transients.
+Rebalancing the spacecraft attitude control required that the remaining three wheels be slowed from ~ 15 to \sim 1 Hz to stabilize the spacecraft attitude control system.
+This impacted the MGF magnetic data quality but makes the reaction wheels' spin speed slow enough that their magnetic signatures can be fitted and removed on the timescale of the transients.
+Figure 6c shows an overplot of 617 ADC sequences from the inboard Bx channel following updates to the magnetic feedback DAC on the same channel.
+The background trend of the local magnetic field has been removed by subtracting a robust linear regression that excludes the region affected by the transient.
+Although the scatter is visibly broader than for the no-wheel data shown in Fig. 4, the trend of the transient is clear and can be extracted by median filtering as shown in Fig. 6d.

 Transient fitting was repeated for all data taken after the wheels were slowed (June 2016 to December 2018).
-The data were then sorted into temperature bands from -30 to +20 $^{\circ}$ C and fitted as before to create temperature-dependent correction coefficients, shown in Figure 6.
+The data were then sorted into temperature bands from -30 to +20 °C and fitted as before to create temperature-dependent correction coefficients, shown in Fig. 7.